uvarc/rc-website/content/userinfo/hpc/login.md

 <img alt="OpenOnDemand" src="/images/ood.png" align="right" style="max-width:30%;">

-Open OnDemand is a graphical user interface that allows access to Rivanna via a web browser.
+Open OnDemand is a graphical user interface that allows access to HPC via a web browser.
 The Open OnDemand access point is ood.hpc.virginia.edu.
 Within the Open OnDemand environment users have access to a file explorer; interactive applications like JupyterLab, RStudio Server & FastX Web; a command line interface; and a job composer and job monitor to submit jobs to the Rivanna cluster.
 Detailed instructions can be found on our [Open OnDemand documentation](/userinfo/hpc/ood/overview) page.

 [<button class="btn btn-primary">Launch Open OnDemand</button>](https://ood.hpc.virginia.edu/)
 [<button class="btn btn-primary">Learn more about Open OnDemand</button>](/userinfo/hpc/ood/overview/)